 PPPs offer a means of satisfying public policy objectives and providing innovative infrastructure delivery particularly in the area of sewer mining as shown in this paper.
 However, there are significant barriers to the full development of a sewer mining industry.
 Firstly, public perceptions and concerns need to be addressed.
 This can be achieved through a public education campaign on a national level with a strong emphasis on allaying public health concerns and influencing consumer behaviour.
 Public education and acceptance remains critical.
-Experience in Melbourne shows that a high percentage (60%) of respondents were prepared to use greywater for toilet flushing, car washing and garden watering but only around 5% had installed systems (Diaper, Tjandraatmadja et al. 2007).
+Experience in Melbourne shows that a high percentage of respondents were prepared to use greywater.
 Consistency in water pricing between potable and recycled water and educating the public in the true cost of water is a critical element in changing public perceptions and behaviour.

 Secondly, there needs to be a closer coordination of policies and regulations governing water conservation and reuse.
 Industry stakeholders and regulators need to develop standards and performance indicators to keep pace with the rate of technological developments.
-There needs to be a cross fertilisation of engineering, behavioural, economic and environmental knowledge to provide an integrated approach to water management in general and water recycling in particular (Jeffrey and Temple 2008).
+There needs to be a cross fertilisation of engineering, behavioural, economic and environmental knowledge to provide an integrated approach to water management in general and water recycling in particular.